ck3mp3r/neovim-core/README.md

-# neovim-docker
+# neovim-core

-Experimenting with neovim within docker as a portable editing solution...
+Core neovim container used as a base container for more specialised applications.